 Do you offer sibling discounts?

 Yes.
 Once we have entered our regular camp tuition registration period (after Early Bird discounts have ended), we offer discounts for 2nd or more children in a family.
 The first child/highest priced camp is full-price.
-The 2nd child saves 10% off tuition and extended care fees.
-Siblings must enroll in the same camp week, on the same calendar day for discount to be applied.
-Sibling discount only valid for children from the same family who live in the same home.
-We cannot combine sibling discounts with other discounts, which is why we cannot stack Early-Bird and Sibling discounts.
+The 2nd child (or more) will save 10% off tuition and extended care fees. *Siblings must enroll in the same camp week, on the same calendar day for discount to be applied*.
+Sibling discount only valid for children from the same immediate family who live in the same home -- no cousins or friends:) We cannot combine sibling discounts with other discounts, which is why we cannot stack Early-Bird and Sibling discounts.
 If enrolling for multiple weeks, the sibling discount will be applied to the 1st week, and the multi-week discount applied to the 2nd+ week (you'll save more money that way!!)

 Do you offer a multi-week discount?

 Yes.
 Once we have entered our regular camp tuition registration period (after Early Bird discounts have ended), your 2nd, 3rd, and 4th camp weeks will receive $20 off each full-day camp week, and $10 off each morning camp week.
 The highest priced camp will be charged the regular rate, and camps of equal or lesser value will receive the discount.
 We cannot combine multi-week discounts with other discounts, which is why we cannot stack Early-Bird and Multi-week discounts.

 What should my child wear to camp?